-Man found unresponsive in Chesterfield parking lot
+Police looking for 2 potential suspects in ‘life-altering’ assault

-CHESTERFIELD, VA (WWBT) - Police in Chesterfield County are trying to determine what happened to a man who was found injured and unresponsive Sunday night.
+CHESTERFIELD, VA (WWBT) - Chesterfield police are looking for two people believed to responsible for an assault in September 2018.

-Officers were called to the parking lot of InTown Suites on Green Spring Road around 11 p.m.
-When they arrived, the man was found on the ground with injuries to his face and head.
-He was taken to a hospital with life-threatening injuries.
+Police responded to the parking lot of InTown Suites on Green Spring Road around 11 p.m.
+Sept.
+16, 2018.
+The victim was found unresponsive and taken to the hospital with injuries to his head and face that police said were “life-altering.”

+Police said a black male and black female seen leaving the area in a red vehicle are possible suspects.
+No description of them has been released.

 Copyright 2018 WWBT.
 All rights reserved.